 West African Dance: There are so many cultures and peoples in West Africa, and we invite you to explore this rich dance forms through movement and music!

-Maura Whelehan is a native of Rochester, New York, where she danced, performed, and taught children as well as adults for Bushmango Drum and Dance for 8 years.
+Maura Whelehan is a dance teaching artist with the SF Ballet Dance in Schools and Communities residency program in SFUSD schools.
+Maura is a native of Rochester, New York, where she danced, performed, and taught children as well as adults for Bushmango Drum and Dance for eight years.
 She also performed and studied with Akoma Ntoaso, a collective that explored Afro-fusion and modern dance with members of Garth Fagan Dance.
 After moving to the Bay Area over 5 years ago, she has been honored to study with the many local West African artists both as a dancer and a drummer.
 She began dancing with Duniya Dance and Drum Company in 2011, with whom she performs and teaches students of all ages.
-Maura has been a Teaching Artist for The San Francisco Ballet’s Dances in Schools and Communities program (DISC) since 2013, and has been grateful to work with over 2,000 elementary school students throughout San Francisco.

-Major Support for Dance in Schools and Communities is provided by the Charles Henry Leach II Foundation.
+The Dance in Schools and Communities program is supported by Major Sponsor The Charles Henry Leach, II Fund, an advised fund of the Silicon Valley Community Foundation.